jspm/jspm.org/docs/guide.md

 ## Browser Modules with Import Maps

 Import Maps are currently an experimental feature in Chrome 74 (April 23 release).
-To enable Import Maps in Chrome, you will first need to enable the **Experimental Web Platform Features** flag in **chrome://flags**, or copy the URL below directly:
+To use Import Maps in Chrome, first enable the **Experimental Web Platform Features** flag in **chrome://flags**, or copy the URL below directly:

 ```
 chrome://flags/#enable-experimental-web-platform-features